hydraulic-software/conveyor/guidebook/docs/compatibility-levels.md

 The default value for `app.windows.manifests.msix.background-color` is now `transparent`.
 Previously, the default was `#ffffff`.

+From level 12 onwards, the Temp directory is no longer devirtualized on Windows.
+This avoids problems with Microsoft Store permission reviews.
+Instead, for JVM apps the temp directory is pointed into the user's home directory, to work around bugs in the Windows kernel that would otherwise break TCP connections.

+These new keys were added:

+* app.electron.asar
+* app.electron.prune
+* app.windows.installer.theme
+* app.site.theme
+* app.theme

 ## Level 11

 These new keys were added: